Be in line with your values

 Positive shopping is a matter of consuming in line with your values.
 It's about what to buy, and it’s about how much.
 To adapt your lifestyle to your values is satisfying because it is a celebration of the world you want.
 You are joining a suitable supply chain and ditching the non-suitable ones.
 There are a lot of choices.
 Do it step by step at your own pace otherwise; it will be overwhelming.

 Planet: protect the environment

 There are a lot of green strategies to lower your impact.
 If you are a big spender, save your money by buying fewer goods.
 Purchase second-hand stuff as much as possible and use it a long, long time.
 Biodiversity loss is a problem, and organically produced products will bring you closer to your idea that we should care.
 The vegan or vegetarian route is also effective if you want to reduce your environmental footprint.
 Buying local and seasonal is another green strategy, just like re-using and reducing your waste.
 Almost forgotten; use sustainable energy and ditch aviation as much as possible.
 Use public transport if it's available.
 I like to do them all, but I do it step by step. #minimalist #zerowaste #secondhand #organic #seasonal #local #vegan #vegetarian #greenenergy #greentravel #publictransport

 Most people love animals, especially their pets, but discussing the love for animals is a tricky subject.
 The following is my opinion.
 If you feel compassion for animals - all animals included - preferably live a vegan lifestyle.
 Humane farmers truly care for their livestock, but commercial interests limit the extent of their compassion.
-Their animals are raised for meat, dairy or eggs.
-Organic livestock farmers have to kill to survive: cows for dairy, pigs for meat etc. It's hard to combine a kill with true compassion; therefore I prefer plant-based food whenever possible.
-If you don't agree a vegetarian lifestyle is a good option as well. #vegan #humane #vegetarian.
+Their animals are raised for meat or dairy.
+Organic livestock farmers have to kill to survive: cows for dairy, pigs for meat etc. #vegan #humane #vegetarian.

 People: fairtrade and healthy